How Will Conflict In Iran Impact APAC Oil And Gas Markets?

 Live Webinar

-Join S&P Global Ratings' leading oil and gas analysts for a live interactive webinar on Thursday, March 12, where they will discuss how the conflict in Iran and disruptions in the Strait of Hormuz could impact oil and gas markets across Asia Pacific.
+Please join S&P Global Ratings' senior analysts for a live and interactive webinar on Tuesday, March 10, where they will discuss the evolving Middle East conflict and its credit implications.

 Speakers: